mlippert/dotfiles/README.md

 added to the repository.
 I don't want config files w/ passwords or license keys in the clear to be in this repository.

+I've added a `bin` subdirectory for those useful shell scripts that I'd like to have readily available on new systems.
+Some are useful as is, but many are still works in progress, some need to be customized to the new system and some are just templates that demonstate how to do something in a bash script so I don't have to re-research it.

+I'm working on a script that will back up the existing dotfiles and then replace them w/ symlinks to the files in this repo, but it's still rough.